 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's doctor.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-You may need a follow-up visit to have your brace, splint, cast, or stitches removed.
-You may need an x-ray of your elbow to check how well the bone is healing.
+You may need to have your brace, splint, cast, or stitches removed.
+You may need x-rays to check how well the bones are healing.
 Write down your questions so you remember to ask them during your visits.

 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your elbow for 15 to 20 minutes every hour as directed.

 Elevate your elbow:

 Raise your elbow above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your elbow on pillows or blankets to keep it elevated comfortably.
 While your elbow is elevated, wiggle your fingers and open and close them to prevent hand stiffness.